More News + Advice

 Would you recommend someone to go into this line of work?

 Coming right out of high school, nursing is definitely the way to go.
 Any kind of nursing field, whether you want to be an RN, LPN, nurse practitioner, it is the field of the future.
 It really is.
 You will always have a job.
-There's never going to be a shortage.
+There's never going to be a shortage [of jobs].
 We are greatly in need.

 What would you tell someone thinking about getting into nursing?